Phantomical/KSPPluginLoader/README.md

 To use these you will need to actually depend on `KSPPluginLoader.dll`.
-They also will not be checked unless your mod DLL has a `KSPAssemblyDependency` attribute for `KSPPluginLoader`.
+They also will not be checked unless your mod DLL has a `KSPAssemblyDependency` on `KSPPluginLoader`.

 ### Maximum dependency version constraint
-Sometimes you have some code that only works with a small range of mod versions. `KSPAssemblyDependency` only lets you set a lower bound, so this mod introduces a `KSPAssemblyDependencyMax` assembly attribute that lets you set an upper bound on the dependency version.
+You might want to only load your mod if some other mod's version is within a certain range. `KSPAssemblyDependency` only lets you set a lower bound, so this mod introduces a `KSPAssemblyDependencyMax` which allows you to set an upper bound.

 Declaring it works pretty much the same as `KSPAssemblyDependency`.
 This would only allow your mod to be loaded if `SomeMod`'s version is